 When researching the answer to this question we often see the number 13 pop up.
 So, you may ask, why are there only 13 root servers?

 It’s because of the limitations of the original DNS infrastructure, which used only IPv4¹ containing 32 bytes.
 The IP addresses needed to fit into a single packet, which was limited to 512 bytes at that time.
-So, each of the IPv4 addresses is 32 bytes, and 13 of them come to 416 bytes, leaving the remaining 96 bytes for protocol information.
+So, each of the IPv4 addresses is 32 bits, and 13 of them come to 416 bytes, leaving the remaining 96 bytes for protocol information.

 Before, there was only one single server for each of the 13 IP addresses, while today we have a server cluster for each of them—creating a network of hundreds of servers all around the world which use anycast routing.
 This helps balance their decentralization and ensure reliability even if one of the root servers becomes unavailable due to, for example, a DDoS attack or any other type of DNS attack.